 Five Overlooked Tax Breaks for Individuals

 Are you confused about which credits and deductions you can claim on your 2022 tax return?
 You’re not alone.
 With tax law becoming more complicated every year, it’s hard to remember which tax breaks are available in any given year.
-With that in mind, here are five overlooked tax breaks for individuals you might not want to forget.
+With that in mind, here are five tax breaks you might not want to overlook.

 1. State Sales and Income Taxes